petry85/petry85/README.md

 - 👋 Hi, I’m @petry85
-- 👀 I’m interested in Front-end
+- 👀 I’m interested in Front-end and data analysis
-- 🌱 I’m currently learning Bootstrap and Typescrypt
+- 🌱 I’m currently learning SQL, DAX and M Language
-- 💞️ I’m looking to collaborate on Front-end projets
+- 💞️ I’m looking to collaborate on Front-end projets and data analysis
 - 📫 How to reach me https://www.linkedin.com/in/anderson-petry/

 <!---